FreeFem/FreeFem-doc/docs/documentation/Visualization.md

 There are two ways of visualization in FreeFem++:

-* One, the default view, supports the drawing of meshes, isovalues of real FE-functions and of vector fields, all by the command `:::freefem plot` (see [Pplot section](#plot) below).
+* One, the default view, supports the drawing of meshes, isovalues of real FE-functions and of vector fields, all by the command `:::freefem plot` (see [Plot section](#plot) below).
 For publishing purpose, FreeFem++ can store these plots as postscript files.

 * Another method is to use external tools, for example, gnuplot (see [Gnuplot section](#gnuplot), [medit section](#medit)) using the command `:::freefem system` to launch them and/or to save the data in text files.